-16. Prevent Duty
+18. Prevent Duty

-- 16.1.
-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.2.
-All school staff and governors have completed Prevent training and we have training logs to evidence this. - 16.3.
-We have in place and monitor appropriate web filtering systems. - 16.4.
-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

+All school staff and governors have completed Prevent training and we have training logs to evidence this.

+We have in place and monitor appropriate web filtering systems.

+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

-17. Online Safety
+19. Online Safety

-- 17.1.
-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to: - > Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images - Use of camera equipment, including smart phones - > What steps to take if there are concerns and where to go for help - Staff use of social media as set out in the Staff Code of Conduct. - 17.2.
-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:

+- Creating a safer online learning environment - Giving everyone the skills, knowledge and understanding to help children stay safe online, question the information they are accessing and support the development of critical thinking - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images - > Use of camera equipment, including smart phones - > What steps to take if there are concerns and where to go for help - Staff use of social media as set out in the Staff Code of Conduct.

+Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures

-- 17.3.
-School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 17.4.
-Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 17.5.
+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

+Pupils, staff and parents/carers are supported to understand the risks posed by:

+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

+Further information can be found in our ICT and computing policies.

 Chestnut Lane School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews.

-These systems are regularly monitored. - 17.5 The School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.7 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.8 All staff receive online awareness training in order to understand the risks children are exposed to.
+The School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely.

+Use of mobile phones and electronic devices are covered in the Pupils' E-Safety Code of Conduct.

+Visitors to our school are respectfully requested to turn all mobile devices off.

+Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

+All staff receive online awareness training in order to understand the risks children are exposed to.
 On induction and at least once per academic year.

+All staff have an understanding of expectations roles and responsibilities with regards to the online filtering and monitoring processes.

-18. Sending nude or semi-nude images
+20. Sending Nude or Semi-Nude Images